-Mortgage Points: Defined Explained
+Mortgage 101: Mortgage Points, Defined and Explained

 While you may not have heard of them before, mortgage points could prove to be the difference between you affording the home of your dreams or having to settle for something less attractive.
 Here, we examine mortgage points in finer detail so you can be as informed as possible when entering negotiations with your mortgage lender.